ZJHSteven/owlbear-rodeo-portals/README.md

 This extension lets you create portals between any kind of tokens in order to move character tokens on the map in a room for [Owlbear Rodeo].

+You can use the portals as traps, regular portals or teleportation circles.

 [Owlbear Rodeo]: https://owlbear.rodeo/

 ## Installation